InterBolt/glaukos/README.md

 ...
 ```

-The zustand code is more terse but requires we learn some non-react
-things like what `create` does, `set` does, what other params `create`
-might have, and what other utilities we might need from the
-`‘zustand’` library to build robust logic.
-In the **setupContext**
-example we have to be more verbose and use a provider but in the
-section where we define the logic we only need to understand how to
-use `React.useState` hook works.
+The zustand code is terse but requires we learn some non-react things like what `create` does, `set` does, what other params `create` might have, and what other utilities we might need from the `‘zustand’` library to build robust logic.
+In the `glaukos` example we have to be more verbose and use a provider but in the section where we define the logic we only need to understand how to use `React.useState` hook works.

 ## Why not vanilla React contexts?

-If we supply the output of a hook to a vanilla context provider we’ll
-have to deal with lots of re-renders further down the render tree.
-Vanilla react contexts should be used primarily for state that doesn’t
+If we supply the output of a hook to a vanilla context provider we’ll have to deal with lots of re-renders further down the render tree.
+Vanilla react contexts should be used primarily for state that doesn’t change often.
-change often.
 From the react docs:

 > All consumers that are descendants of a Provider will re-render whenever the Provider’s `value` prop changes.
 The propagation from Provider to its descendant consumers is not subject to the `shouldComponentUpdate` method, so the consumer is updated even when an ancestor component skips an update.

 ## Why not redux?

-Redux is fine but once we can use hooks and distribute their return
-values down a render tree without trigger re-renders it ends up being
-redundant.
-If you really want reducer style state use
-`React.useReducer` in the hook you pass to `glaukos`
+Redux is fine but once we can use hooks and distribute their return values down a render tree without triggering re-renders it ends up being redundant.
+If you really want reducer style state use `React.useReducer` in the hook you pass to `glaukos`